lgactna/nhs-store/README.md

 ## Setup
 - Run `pip install -r requirements.txt`
 - Rename `template.env` to `.env` and fill in envvars as needed.
-You may want to disable certain features or libraries, such as Azure or Sentry integrations.
+You may want to disable certain features or libraries, such as Azure or Sentry integrations, by clearing relevant lines in settings.py.
 - From `\src\nhssite`, run `python manage.py migrate`.
 - Run `python manage.py runserver`.